nvpro-samples/build_all/README.md

 # nvpro-samples

-The `build_all` folder is an optional folder that allows you to synchronize and build all the samples that you have cloned using a single solution.
+The `build_all` repository is optional and contains scripts that allow you to synchronize and build all the samples that you have cloned using a single solution.

 * CMakeLists.txt: the CMake file that will walk through samples to include them in the project
 * README.md: this file